The Work and Influence of Frank Lloyd Wright in Dallas/Ft. Worth Texas

 Since leaving the car, one has experienced a transition from outdoors to indoors, from grand scale to human scale, from minimal detail to intimate detail, and from sculptural forms to practical forms.
 These transitions are strong examples of Wright's genius.
 The form and layout of the structure has dictated our exact movement from city to stage.

 The Indian Creek House

 In the Westover Hills suburb within Ft.
 Worth are houses designed by IM Pei and Paul Rudolph.
 Frank Lloyd Wright was familiar with this area as he had earlier explored a site for Mrs. Windfohr, a potential client, a couple of blocks away.
 The house on Indian Creek was not designed by Wright but is included here because it was designed by William Wesley Peters who, upon Wright's death, became the Chief Architect of the Taliesin Fellowship.
-Peters was more than just a student of Wright's - he is the very essence and embodiment of Wright.
+Wes Peters was more than just a student of Wright's - he was the very essence and embodiment of Wright.
 The house was finished in 1983 and sits on one and a half acres atop a hill overlooking the street and valley below.